 A: The Exclusive Broadcast Rights applies only to pilots in competition, and the NYTVF retains this right in the interests of promoting pilots after the Festival has concluded.
 We regard this arrangement as beneficial for all sides, as you and your pilot will continue to enjoy valuable industry exposure through these promotional opportunities.

-A: Yes.
-The NYTVF will not be able to accept as Official Selections any pilots that contain music, images, or other materials that can be interpreted as infringing on another's copyright.
-We ask that pilot-makers take great care to prevent any copyrighted material from appearing in their projects unless they have secured clearances for Festival and online use of that material.
+A: We ask that pilot-makers take great care to prevent any copyrighted material from appearing in their projects unless they have secured clearances for Festival and online use of that material.

 A: The NYTVF does not restrict your ability to submit your pilot to other Festivals.
 One caveat: in determining what pilots represent the Festival as Official Selections, preference is sometimes given to fresh pilots that have not yet been seen by the industry.
 This is only a rule of thumb and by no means a hard-and-fast rule.